oleber/file_manager/README.md

 val result: Future[Array[Byte]] = allFileDownloaderGroup.slurp("bash: echo 'Hello world!!!'")
 ```

+With big power comes big responsibility.
+Many tasks may be done on the bash without use of
+other Java libraries.

-Bash is far from safe, so it's relegated to `allFileDownloaderGroup`.
+**Note:** Running commands of Bash is far from safe, so one new variable was create.
-`allFileDownloaderGroup` shall have all the `FileDownloader`'s on fileDownloaderGroup
+Bash actions are relegated to `allFileDownloaderGroup`. `allFileDownloaderGroup` shall have
-and this unsafe ones.
+all the `FileDownloader`'s on `fileDownloaderGroup` and a few that look more unsafe ones.

 ### Adding more FileDownloader is easy